 Educational Services At A Glance

-Educational Services is an award-winning, family-owned educational institution that provides instruction for a range of standardized tests for students in elementary school all the way through students applying to graduate prorgams.
+Educational Services is an award-winning, family-owned educational institution that provides instruction for a range of standardized tests for students in elementary school all the way through students applying to graduate programs.
 ES also tutors students for academics and study skills.
 For over 45 years, ES has documented impressive results working with tens of thousands of students in a one-to-one style.
 We tailor instruction to meet the individual needs of each student which results in dramatically increased scores.
 Better testing results provide more college opportunities and enhanced possibilities for more financial aid.
 At ES, we also aim to educate our families so that everyone feels comfortable and confident with each step of the college process.
-Educational Services has three primary Philadelphia-area offices that are open every day from 9am to 9pm for tutoring.
+Educational Services is open every day from 9am to 9pm for tutoring.

 The Story of ES

-In 1969 Avery began tutoring his Agnes Irwin students one-on-one (after school) for the SAT.
+In 1969 Avery began tutoring his Agnes Irwin students one-to-one after school for the SAT.
 The results were amazing.
 With a year's worth of documented results, Avery approached headmistress Anne Lenox and suggested that Agnes Irwin start an SAT Preparation Program.
 Anne reviewed the results and suggested that Avery start his own licensed private school to benefit area-students, not just those from Agnes Irwin.
-ES was founded, and Anne left Irwin to work for ES the next year.
+ES was founded, and Anne left Agnes Irwin to work for ES the next year.
 The rest is history.